 - Not Recommended – This is a cigar not recommended.

-- Try One – we recommend you try this cigar first before purchasing outright.
+- Try a Sample – we recommend you try this cigar first before purchasing outright.
 This might be a challenge with FDA, but you can always get one from a friend or an event.

 - Buy One – simply means we recommend purchasing a single cigar.